ariadata/tongen/README.md

 # TON Wallet Address Finder

 generate custom TON wallet addresses (V5) that end with a specific suffix.
+### ⭐ Support the Project

+If you find this project helpful or interesting, please consider giving it a star!
+Your support is much appreciated.

 ## Features
 - **Multi-threaded**: Utilizes multiple CPU cores to generate wallets in parallel.